-Abu Waheeb, leader of ISIS forces in Anbar, inside a government building in Ramadi, Iraq.
+Abu Waheeb, leader of ISIS forces in Anbar, inside a government building in Ramadi

 Late last month, the Iraqi cities of Ramadi and Fallujah fell to tribal militants linked to the Islamic State of Iraq and Syria (ISIS), a homegrown franchise of al Qaeda.

-After taking the cities, the militants—who are understood to be locals of Anbar, the Sunni province where both Ramadi and Fallujah are located—hoisted black al Qaeda flags over government buildings and police stations.
-Their assault followed the Shiite-led government ignoring Sunni protests for reforms that would put them on par with their Shiite countrymen, and came just days after Prime Minister Nouri al-Maliki ordered security forces to clear a Sunni protest camp amid claims that it had become an ISIS headquarters.
+After taking the cities, the militants – who are understood to be locals of Anbar, the Sunni province where both Ramadi and Fallujah are located – hoisted black flags over government buildings and police stations.
+Their assault followed the Shia-led government ignoring Sunni protests for reforms that would put them on par with their Shia compatriots, and came just days after Prime Minister Nouri al-Maliki ordered security forces to clear a Sunni protest camp amid claims that it had become an ISIS headquarters.

-In response to the takeover of Fallujah and the militants' partial control of Ramadi, Maliki forged a deal with some of Anbar’s prominent tribal leaders and sheikhs, convincing them to work with the Iraqi army to secure the two cities.
-Ahmed Abu Reesha, a Sunni tribal chief aligned with Maliki, claimed on Saturday that these pro-government tribes have reclaimed most of Ramadi and said that the "next battle will be in Fallujah."
+In response to Fallujah's takeover and the militants' partial control of Ramadi, Maliki forged a deal with some of Anbar’s prominent tribal leaders and sheikhs, convincing them to work with the Iraqi army to secure the two cities.
+Ahmed Abu Reesha, a Sunni tribal chief aligned with Maliki, claimed on Saturday that these pro-government tribes have reclaimed most of Ramadi and said that the "next battle will be in Fallujah".

 "Ramadi, in many respects, has been far less significant in terms of actual presence of ISIS," said Charles Lister, a visiting fellow at the Brookings Doha Center.
 "But, in Fallujah, the situation is far more complicated, because tribes appear to be split down the middle.
 Some are linked with ISIS and the other half have decided to side with the security forces."

-"I have run out of money," said Muzher Abd Al Hameed, a 38-year-old father of three and a longtime resident of Fallujah.
+"I have run out of money," said Muzher Abd Al Hameed, a 38-year-old father of three and long-time resident of Fallujah.
 "I can’t afford to not work for an extended period.
-At the same time, I heard good news—that there was calm and no clashes—and that encouraged me.
+At the same time, I heard good news – that there was calm and no clashes – and that encouraged me.
 This is despite the fact that I decided to return regardless of whether the situation is good or bad, because I really don’t have another choice.”

 Then, of course, there are those who physically can't return because they have nowhere to return to.
-"The families who tried to go back to [Hay al-Askari] had their houses occupied by militants," said Umm Nour, who is hosting six families from the neighborhood at her home in Amreeyat al Fallujah, a village 20 miles away from Fallujah.
+"The families who tried to go back to [Hay al-Askari] had their houses occupied by militants," said Umm Nour, who is hosting six families from the neighbourhood at her home in Amreeyat al Fallujah, a village 20 miles away from Fallujah city.
 "The families told them to take care of their houses.
 They couldn’t kick them out.
-The militants promised to only use the living room, bedroom. and bathroom, and that they won’t touch anything else in the house."
+The militants promised to only use the living room, bedroom and bathroom, and that they won’t touch anything else in the house."

 The militancy in Ramadi and Fallujah is, in part, a response to Iraq's process of de-Ba'athification, the post-2003 purge of high ranking Sunnis from government, along with most of Saddam Hussein’s army.
-Under Maliki’s government, the de-Ba'athification law has also been used as a tool to exclude Sunni candidates it disapproves of from the political process, as well as to imprison individuals for little or no reason.
+Under Maliki’s government, the de-Ba'athification law has also been used as a tool to exclude Sunni candidates it disapproves of from the political process, as well as to imprison individuals without a proper reason.

-Just prior to Fallujah's fall, Maliki had ordered the arrest of Ahmed Al Alwani, a Sunni member of Parliament from Anbar who's been very public about his anti-government stance.
+Just prior to Fallujah's fall, Maliki had ordered the arrest of Ahmed Al Alwani, a Sunni MP from Anbar who's been very public about his anti-government stance.
 Clashes during his arrest led to the death of his brother and several bodyguards, enraging Sunni tribes.

 "I think the sectarian card gets overplayed somewhat, although it's still important," said Lister.
 "Sunni tribes have long been angry with Maliki for having left Anbar behind and preventing Sunni tribes and ministers from holding as much power.
 But, at the same time, a larger issue is at stake here, which is the control of their territory and an extremist group [the militants linked with ISIS] that, in the past, has treated their civilians in a particularly negative way.
 Some tribes see Maliki as the lessor of two evils, while other tribes see it the other way around."

 So while the operation will help Maliki’s election prospects, it seems unlikely that it will be more than a short-term fix.
-Anbar, with its vast desert terrain, is a difficult territory to manage, so it will remain a safe haven for insurgents in the absence of meaningful reforms, national reconciliation, or the kind of government spending that would avert locals from extremism.
+Anbar, with its vast desert terrain, is a difficult place to manage, so it will remain a safe-haven for insurgents in the absence of meaningful reforms, national reconciliation or the kind of government spending that would avert locals from extremism.

-Ammar al Hakim, a prominent Shiite politician who leads the Islamic Supreme Council of Iraq, suggested on Saturday that Iraq's central government should allocate $4 billion in infrastructure investment that will lead to job creation.
+Ammar al Hakim, a prominent Shia politician who leads the Islamic Supreme Council of Iraq, suggested on Saturday that Iraq's central government should allocate $4 billion (£2.4 billion) in infrastructure investment that will lead to job creation.
 He also suggested the central government allocate a separate amount that will go towards tribal sheikhs and leaders to fight insurgents and maintain stability and security.